These Christmas Butter Cookies are just perfect for the holidays and is a great cookie for decorating and cutting into shapes.

 As I was making these Christmas Sugar Cookies I began to wonder what the difference was between Butter, Sugar, and Shortbread Cookies.
 I had to look at how I made these cookies in the past and the biggest difference I noticed was a difference in fat (butter), dry ingredients, and baking time.
 Here is a simplified explanation:

-- Shortbread Cookies: have a large amount of flour, tends to be crumbly once the mixture is combined, and are baked on low heat.
+- Shortbread Cookies: have a large amount of flour, tend to be crumbly once the mixture is combined, and are baked on low heat.

 - Butter Cookies: have a high amount of fat (butter), more flour, and sugar.
 Therefore, they hold their shape better and are great for rolling and cutting.